-- 14. GRECO recommended to put beyond doubt that all forms of "undue advantages" are covered by the relevant bribery offences concerning foreign public officials and officials of international organisations/assemblies/courts. - 15.
-It is recalled that this recommendation was not implemented in the Sixth Interim Compliance Report.
-To summarise, GRECO had taken note of the authorities' interpretation of Section 122 of the Criminal Code (CC), which remained the same as analysed and criticised in the Evaluation Report.
-As for the Guidelines issued by the Director for Public Prosecution (DPP), GRECO had found that they fell short of the requirements of the recommendation and, moreover, that the Ministry of Justice's booklet on "How to avoid corruption", which had been updated in 2015 to fall in line with the DPP's Guidelines, represented a step backwards.
+- 15. GRECO recommended to put beyond doubt that all forms of "undue advantages" are covered by the relevant bribery offences concerning foreign public officials and officials of international organisations/assemblies/courts. - 16.
+It is recalled that this recommendation was not implemented in the previous compliance reports.
+To summarise, GRECO took note of the authorities' interpretation of Section 122 of the Criminal Code (CC), which remained the same as analysed and criticised in the Evaluation Report.
+As for the Guidelines issued by the Director for Public Prosecution (DPP), GRECO found that they fell short of the requirements of the recommendation and, moreover, that the Ministry of Justice's booklet on "How to avoid corruption", which had been updated in 2015 to be in line with the DPP's Guidelines, represented a step backwards.
 The revised text of the booklet indicated that small facilitation payments were generally to be discouraged, and when made in connection with international business transactions in order to induce a public official to act in contravention of his/her duties (but only in this situation) would always be undue and thus constituted a criminal offence.
 Moreover, the situation concerning the different forms of bribery of officials of foreign assemblies and courts had not been clarified.
 The authorities also reported on some efforts to improve interagency and international cooperation, in particular through the interagency "Anti-Corruption Forum" and the SØIK unit investigating and prosecuting bribery of foreign public officials.
-Despite this information, GRECO could not conclude that all forms of "undue advantages" had been covered by the relevant bribery offences concerning foreign public officials. - 16.
-The Danish authorities reiterate one more time their position, as stated at the adoption of the Evaluation Report in 2009 and throughout the compliance procedure.
+Despite this information, GRECO could not conclude that all forms of "undue advantages" had been covered by the relevant bribery offences concerning foreign public officials. - 17.
+The Danish authorities maintain their position from the time of the adoption of the Evaluation Report in 2009 and throughout the compliance procedure.
 They consider that Danish law criminalises bribery, including in respect of facilitation payments, to the extent required by the Criminal Law Convention.
-Therefore, Denmark has not, since the adoption of the Evaluation Report, adopted any legislative changes concerning the scope of the offence of bribery.
+Therefore, Denmark has not, since the adoption of the Evaluation Report, made any legislative changes in this respect.
 The Danish authorities recall their position which was explained inter alia in the letter of the Danish Ministry of Justice to GRECO of 6 October 2015.
-In this letter the authorities admit that small facilitation payments may in exceptional circumstances fall outside the scope of Section 122 of the Danish Criminal Code.
-However, they indicate that in those cases small facilitation payments do not constitute an "undue advantage" within the meaning of the Criminal Law Convention on Corruption. - 17.
-GRECO notes the absence of any progress and concludes that recommendation i remains not implemented.
+In this letter, the authorities admit that small facilitation payments may in exceptional circumstances fall outside the scope of Section 122 of the Danish Criminal Code.
+However, their position is that in those cases small facilitation payments do not constitute an "undue advantage" within the meaning of the Criminal Law Convention on Corruption. - 18.
+GRECO, while maintaining its position, notes again the absence of any progress and concludes that recommendation i remains not implemented.